 But many airlines don’t advertise stopover flights, so most travelers don’t know it’s possible and even if they did, don’t know how to go about booking one.

-What is a layover?
+What is the differnce between a stopover and a layover?

 A layover is a connection that lasts no longer than 4 hours for domestic flights and no longer than 24 hours for International flights.
 Layovers are fairly common, especially overnight layovers, but usually they aren’t long enough to benefit you.